rramsden/wacom-tablet-rebooter/README.md

 ## Wacom Tablet Service Rebooter

-A small application to reboot the Wacom tablet service when it crashes.
+A small application to reboot the "WTabletServicePro" service.